Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Abelian Reshetikhin–Turaev Theory with Boundary

 In the Abelian RT theory, the matrix elements of a bordism operator are computed by closing with handlebodies and evaluating the resulting closed surgery presentation.
 After separating the null directions and applying quadratic reciprocity to the nondegenerate block, one recovers the same finite torsion Gauss sum

-that appears in the closed comparison theorem.
+that appears in the closed equivalence theorem.
 This observation is compatible with the closed formulas proved earlier, but it is not needed in the proof of the extended equivalence theorem.